nspcc-dev/neofs-node/config/example/README.md

 of NeoFS applications.

 All parameters are correct, however, they are for informational purposes only.
-It is not recommended to transfer these configs for real application launches.
+It is not recommended transferring these configs for real application launches.

 ## Config files